 I was at 3000 m above sea level in the Himalayas enjoying one of my favorite tourist places in Himachal Pradesh (the town of Cheog) with no intention of calling off my trip and heading back to New Delhi only to apply for a visa.

-Returning home for applying a visa would have further meant waiting at home for a week to get the passport back before I could actually leave for Hong Kong.
-Applying for visas and bleeding unnecessary time and money has always been among my biggest travel fears.
+Returning home for applying for a visa would have further meant waiting at home for a week to get my weak Indian passport back before I could actually leave for my Hong Kong travel.
+Applying for visas and bleeding unnecessary time and money have always been among my biggest travel fears.

 For some reason, I expected Hong Kong to be a bit more like Southeast Asia — undeniably adventurous and wild that a country can be — than it actually was.
 And that’s why I developed such a liking towards it.

 I mean it is always a better surprise to find a place, foreign to you, to be more organized (than you had initially thought it to be) than finding it crazy and wild.